EUROPEAN MEDICAL ALARA NETWORK (EMAN) – building a sustainable bridge between researchers, health professionals and policy makers

 The main tasks were to develop radiation protection optimisation strategies in three areas of diagnostic and interventional radiology: computed tomography, interventional radiology, cardiology and radiological examinations performed outside the radiology department.
 Three working groups with representatives of the professionals involved (medical radiologists, cardiologists, radiographers, medical physicists and regulators) worked for two years to identify the needs and priorities for the implementation of elements to increase the level of radiation protection, both for patients and, where relevant, staff.

 The results achieved by the three multidisciplinary groups provide a methodology to apply in other fields of diagnosis and therapy.
 It is recommended that the same methodology be applied at the hospital level, establishing multidisciplinary ‘core teams to implement exposure optimisation in the different areas.
-Each working group developed synthesis documents and recommendations addressed towards the European Commission, standardisation and regulatory bodies, manufacturers and users, which are available on the EMAN website for consultation and dissemination.
-Click here for more information on these documents.
+Each working group developed synthesis documents and recommendations addressed towards the European Commission, standardisation and regulatory bodies, manufacturers and users.

 Sustainable European Medical ALARA Network